bolt12/pepper-tracker/README.md

 ## Persistent file storage format for phase 1

 We'll call every data type defined above a table in our "DB" except the `Form` because it's too simple and we're going to see it as a simple enum type.
-We could save everything on one file but that is going to be harder to parse.
-An easier approach is to have one file per table and have a specific parser to each one.

 The format isn't going to be anything fancy.
 It'll be used the `Show` instance of each type to serialize them and the `Read` instance to read it back.
 Every